 My work at Dickinson College balances research productivity with undergraduate teaching and research.
 At Dickinson we train young scientists.
-I teach courses in biochemistry, metabolism, physiology, and marine ecology.
+I teach courses in biochemistry, metabolism, physiology, and marine science.
 I’ve had the good fortune to mentor nearly fifty undergraduate students in my research program.
 I serve as the co-investigator of a National Science Foundation research program for curricular innovation and directed the first Global Scholars study abroad program at the college.

 This work has been supported by awards from the National Science Foundation and published in journals such as PLoS ONE, New Phytologist, Frontiers in Plant Science, and the Marine Ecology Progress Series.